Understanding Graceful Routing Engine Switchover

 Nonstop active routing (NSR)

-Any updates to the master Routing Engine are replicated to the backup Routing Engine as soon as they occur.
+Any updates to the primary Routing Engine are replicated to the backup Routing Engine as soon as they occur.

 Because of its synchronization requirements and logic, NSR/GRES performance is limited by the slowest Routing Engine in the system.

-The master Routing Engine experiences a hardware failure.
+The primary Routing Engine experiences a hardware failure.

 The administrator initiates a manual switchover.